-Our 50-year contracts for servicing military bases create certain risks that are different from our public utility operations
+Our contracts for servicing military bases create certain risks that are different from our public utility operations

-We have entered into contracts to provide water and/or wastewater services at military bases pursuant to 50-year firm, fixed-priced contracts, subject to termination, in whole or in part, for the convenience of the U.S. government.
+We have entered into contracts to provide water and/or wastewater services at military bases pursuant to an initial 50year firm, fixed-priced contract and additional firm, fixed-price contracts, subject to termination, in whole or in part, for the convenience of the U.S. government.
 In addition, the U.S. government may stop work under the terms of one or more of the contracts, delay performance of our obligations under the contracts or modify the contracts at its convenience.